loolooyyyy/konfigurations/README.md

 - Live updates, with possibility of removing old keys or adding new ones.
 - Possibility of registering to configuration changes, per key or generally.
 - Configuration namespace management.
+- Support Java 1.7+, but lambda-friendly, also backportable to 1.6
 - Support Android.
 - Simple! damn simple.
 Simple simple simple.